The Adventures of Sherlock Holmes

 Anyone can volunteer...

+@Sorker, for your information, RuthieG (a British volunteer) is currently making a solo version of this same book, so if you don't like this recording, I'd suggest you listen to that version when it is completed.
+You wrote: "The self-casting structure of LibriVox requires more, not less, self-discipline in making appropriate decisions.
+I expect any performance (movie, PBS, radio play or LibriVox) of this book to cast British males to perform the roles of British male characters, such as narrator Doctor Watson."
 This is not how LibriVox works at all.
 Many projects are solos, so obviously a woman could end up reading male parts and a man could end up reading female parts.
 Everyone is welcome to volunteer and we don't discriminate based on accent, reading style or national origin.
 As already mentioned, if you don't like something in the LibriVox catalogue, you're welcome to record your own version.
 All these books are made by volunteers and are available for free, so I suggest you understand the time and effort that is put into making these audiobooks.
 Nothing can be achieved by saying LibriVox volunteers should have done this or that.
 This recording is completed and we accept multiple versions, so if you don't like it, listen to another version or make your own.
 Everything depends on personal initiative.
 LibriVox volunteers don't have to live up to anyone's personal preferences.

 "A" for effort works for me.